raffaelemazziotti/spyder_cal/README.md

     - Repeating measurements multiple times and averaging the gamma value improves accuracy.

+## **Troubleshooting**

+   - If the system installs DataColor Driver remove them completely using [RAPR](https://github.com/lostindark/DriverStoreExplorer?tab=readme-ov-file)
+   - Then install libusbK using Zadig

 ## **Credits**
- - The SpyderX class was adapted from the work of [patrickmineault](https://github.com/patrickmineault/spyderX).
+ - The SpyderX class was adapted from the work (for macOS) of [patrickmineault](https://github.com/patrickmineault/spyderX).